 To find out more about design sprints and how Nortal can help you achieve your goals, get in touch with us!

-Otto Becker, a Full-Stack Solution Architect at Nortal, is driven by customer success.
+Otto Becker worked as a Full-Stack Solution Architect at Nortal.
 Becker has over five years of experience in international IT project management, product management, solution architecture, business process development and sales.
 He's a curious, tireless self-learner and a change agent by nature.
-To see how he could help your business succeed, get in touch with him by email.